-Finally, in 2016, the Revenue Modernization Act (the "RMA") made the most recent substantial change to the business tax statutes by codifying substantial nexus (see Chapter 2 of this Manual for more information).
+In 2016, the Revenue Modernization Act (the "RMA") made a substantial change to the business tax statutes by codifying substantial nexus (see Chapter 2 of this Manual for more information).
 After passage of the RMA, the Department updated sixteen different business tax rules and regulations, including three rules repealed in their entirety.